 Supported Control Panels

-It runs on almost any Linux powered server (known as portable software) and won't install anything via your system's package manager (like yum, apt-get, pacman, etc).
-Therefore, it will never interfere with other software/packages/libraries you may already have running on the server.
+It won't install anything via your system's package manager (like yum, apt-get, pacman, etc), and therefore, will never interfere with other software/packages/libraries you may already have running on the server.

 Make sure that before installing CrossBox your server has a resolvable hostname.